gchen369/OM380-Supply-Chain-Analytics/README.md

  - **Assignment #1:**

-    Using ETS models fore longer term forecasts, suitable for aggregate planning and/or facilities planning, using monthly retail sales of grocery stores from FRED.
+    Using ETS models for longer term forecasts, suitable for aggregate planning and/or facilities planning, using monthly retail sales of grocery stores from FRED.
 [Retail Sales: Grocery Stores](https://fred.stlouisfed.org/series/MRTSSM4451USN)

  - **Assignment #2:**